I – V 07:00-21:00

 • Allows for quick and accurate determination of whether symptoms are caused by a fungal infection;

-• Helps select appropriate treatment – antifungal or otherwise if the infection is ruled out;
+• Helps to choose the appropriate treatment – antifungal or otherwise, if the infection is ruled out;

 • Reduces the risk of unnecessary or inappropriate treatment.